VoxeLibre/VoxeLibre/SOUNDS.md

 Several sounds may be randomly choosen to play if they are in the same sound group.
 To create a sound group simply give all sound files the same name plus a number such as example.1.ogg, example.2.ogg, example.3.ogg .
 All of these sounds will have an equal 1/X chance to be called upon.

 ## Directly calling upon a sound to play for items and nodes
-An individual sound is called upon by the following
+An individual sound is called upon by the following:
 ```
 minetest.sound_play({name="example_sound", pos=pos, gain=1}, true)
 ```
 This is seen more in functions where you want a sound to play after something has happened.
-Here is an example in the composter code when changing composting level
+Here is an example in the composter code when changing composting level.
 ```
 local function composter_progress_chance(pos, node, chance)
 	-- calculate leveling up chance